 Dr. Omar Ali

 Omar H. Ali is Professor of Comparative African Diaspora History and Dean of Lloyd International Honors College at UNCG.
 A graduate of the London School of Economics and Political Science, he studied ethnography at the School of Oriental and African Studies before receiving his Ph.D. in history from Columbia University.
 He is the author of four books, including Islam in the Indian Ocean World (Bedford St. Martin’s) and Malik Ambar: Power and Slavery Across the Indian Ocean (Oxford University Press).
-A recipient of an Excellence in Teaching Award and a Chancellor’s Recognition of Contributions to the UNCG Community, Ali is a Road Scholar for the North Carolina Humanities Council, lecturing on “The Many Faces of Islam,” and was its Lead Scholar for the “Muslim Journeys” Summer Institute.
-A former visiting Fulbright professor of history and anthropology at Universidad Nacional de Colombia and Library Scholar at the David Rockefeller Center for Latin American Studies at Harvard University, Ali has appeared on CNN, NPR, PBS, and Al Jazeera.
-Ali was named the 2016 Carnegie Foundation North Carolina Professor of the Year.
+Ali has served as a Road Scholar for the North Carolina Humanities Council, lecturing on “The Many Faces of Islam,” and was Lead Scholar for the NCHC’s “Muslim Journeys” Summer Institute.
+A former visiting Fulbright professor of history and anthropology at Universidad Nacional de Colombia and Library Scholar at Harvard University, Ali was named Carnegie Foundation North Carolina Professor of the Year.